Pasadena (album): Production

 The album took five months to record and was mixed by Matt Hyde.

 Critical reception

 PopMatters wrote that the album is "more like Weezer's green self-titled album than anything, eager to live up to an ideal and doing a good job of it."
 The Los Angeles Times called the band "underrated," writing that the album is "more muscular and mature than the crunchy power-pop that gained Ozma a large Southland following over its first three albums."
 The Northern Express praised the "well-written, catchy indie compositions."

+Track listing

+Credits adapted from CD liner notes.